Projects

 • Matching funds for a prescribed burn to manage prairies $2,500

-• Matching funds for a DNR incentive grant for plant signage $700
+• Matching funds for a DNR Incentive Grant, which promotes education in the park $700

 Future Plans